hrj/scala.unfold/index.md

 one programming language (doesn't matter which), and want to quickly get upto speed with Scala, then you are the intended audience of this little guide.

-If you don't know any programming language yet then, in the author's humble opinion, it is best to learn a simpler language before jumping in to Scala.
+If you don't know any programming language yet, it is best to learn a simpler language before jumping in to Scala, in the author's humble opinion.

 ## Table of Contents
 1. [Introduction](chapter1)